dashbitco/broadway/README.md

 The name Broadway was taken from the famous [Broadway street](https://en.wikipedia.org/wiki/Broadway_theatre) in New York City, renowned for its stages, actors, and producers. :)

-Documentation, examples, and how tos can be found at [https://hexdocs.pm/broadway](https://hexdocs.pm/broadway).
+Documentation, examples, and how-tos can be found at [https://hexdocs.pm/broadway](https://hexdocs.pm/broadway).

 ## Built-in features